WUSTL-GIS-Programming-spring-2014/classinfo/Final/Instructions.md

 requests: http://www.lfd.uci.edu/~gohlke/pythonlibs/#requests

 ##Exam
-Aster will provide you with a dropbox link to a zip file.
-She may also place the materials on the shared drive.
+The materials will be available on the shared drive.
+Aster will give you the location in class.

 Unzip the zip file onto the C drive so that all contents are contained in C:\final and not in C:\final\final.
 Open C:\final\final.py, using whatever editor you wish.